callstats-io/callstats-twilio-video-js/README.md

 });

-// Run the callstats-twiliovideojs library for this Twilio.Video.Room
+// Run the callstats-twilio-video library for this Twilio.Video.Room
 ```

-## Development (TODO)
+## Development

 When using Bower or a `<script>` tag, the provided library is built with [browserify](http://browserify.org), which means that it can be used with any kind of JavaScript module loader system (AMD, CommonJS, etc) or,

-* Using NPM: `$ npm install callstats-twiliovideojs`
+* Using NPM: `$ npm install callstats-twilio-video`
-* Using Bower: `$ bower install callstats-twiliovideojs`
+* Using Bower: `$ bower install callstats-twilio-video`

 Install NPM development dependencies: